pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

 Each cluster manager must have a namespace for his HostClaims.
 This can be the cluster namespace or another one if the cluster description and the BareMetalHosts are not in the same management cluster.
-In this namespace he must have full rights on HostClaims and the associated secrets.
+In this namespace, he must have full rights on HostClaims and the associated secrets.

 He should also have read rights (but no modification permissions) on HardwareData in at least all the namespaces that allow his own HostClaim namespace for